 Effective ecommerce automation software can change the game for businesses that sell goods and services online.
 So let’s take a closer look at ecommerce automation: what it could look like for your business, its benefits and costs, when it’s time to invest, and how to choose the best provider.

-Ecommerce accounting automation is the process by which machine learning and other tools perform traditional accounting processes.
+Accounting automation is the process by which machine learning and other tools perform traditional accounting processes.
 For example, an ecommerce automation software can automatically pull tax information from every order and record it as line items in your accounting platform.

 Accountants, finance officers, and business owners use accounting automation to sync transactions, sort expenses, validate data, balance accounts, and more automatically.
 Automating accounting tasks gives these positions more time to focus on planning and strategy.